ayushishah02/Cloud-Native-Security-Monitoring-Platform/README.md

 - **Docker** – Package each component into containers
 - **Kubernetes** – Run, scale, and manage the platform reliably
 - **Terraform** – Provision the cloud infrastructure using Infrastructure-as-Code

-> One-line story:
-> **“I built a cloud-based security monitoring system for a web application using Docker, Kubernetes, and Terraform.”**

 ---

 ## 🎯 Project Goal